 - 1. Demonstrate how to plan the production process - 2.
 Demonstrate how to calculate the process time for effective utilisation of machineries - 3.
 Explain how to plan batch size considering full capacity utilisation of equipment - 4.
-Organise raw materials and equipments as per the production schedule - 5.
-Demonstrate the calculation of raw material required for the desired quantity of finished products
+Demonstrate the calculation of raw material required for getting desired quantity of finished product

-UNIT 3.1: Planning Production
+UNIT 3.1: Provide Support in Planning for Production